 - Wear a face covering in enclosed public spaces and when travelling on public transport.
 This measure applies across all TfL services.

-In light of the UK government recommendations, the Society of London Theatre (SOLT) and UK Theatre venues have ended some current performances – visit the Official London Theatre website for information about refunds and exchanges.
+Due to the UK government recommendations, the Society of London Theatre (SOLT) and UK Theatre venues have ended some current performances – visit the Official London Theatre website for information about refunds and exchanges.

 More useful information

-To ensure the businesses you visit are adhering to government and public health guidance, you’ll start to see the “We’re Good to Go” industry standard mark.
+To ensure the places you visit are adhering to government and public health guidance, you’ll start to see the “We’re Good to Go” industry standard mark.
 This is available to UK venues and businesses to signal that they’ve put in place special safety measures due to the coronavirus pandemic.

 You can also nominate your local small businesses and encourage them to sign up to the Pay it Forward platform to generate funding and recover from the impact of COVID-19.